jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-16.md

 ### The Statute of apprenticeship

 Similarly, the statute of apprenticeship has a bad tendency.
-They imagined that the cause of so much bad cloth was that the weaver had not been properly educated, so they made a statute that he should serve a seven years apprenticeship before making any cloth.
+They imagined that the cause of so much bad cloth was that the weaver had not been properly educated, so they made a statute that he should serve a 7 years apprenticeship before making any cloth.

 But this is not a sufficient security against bad cloth since you cannot inspect a large piece of cloth.
 Instead, you rely on the stampmaster's skill.